sct-pipeline/gm-challenge/README.md

 ### Getting started

 The objective for this challenge is to propose a protocol that will generate the best image quality.
 The script `WMGM.py` will execute commands for Spinal Cord Toolbox (SCT) to process the data and compute metrics for assessing the quality of the image.
+For more details, please see: https://goo.gl/2owcL7.

 Two NIfTI files are required: an initial scan and a re-scan without repositioning.